breadboardengineer1234/ZoneService/README.md

 To make the comparisons fair, ZonePlus was configured with a precision (its version of polling rate) Precise.
 Based on testing, ZonePlus polls at ~7Hz with the default High setting in benchmarks, which is far too low and gives it an unfair advantage.
 However, when using the Precise setting it polls at ~28 hz, which is more in line with the other libraries.

 ### Memory Usage
 The memory usage is recorded separately from the FPS.
-Each zone module is run individually for each test and I manually opened console and recorded the usage shown in the Luau heap.
+Each zone module is run individually for each test and the memory usage is recorded manually by opening the console and observing the Luau heap.